rcandell/p3388_general_rfi_tv/README.md

-# p3388_general_rfi_tv
+# IEEE P3388 RFI Generation (p3388_general_rfi_tv)
-Generation of generic RFI test vectors for sub7 GHz
+This project contains MATLAB code that may be used for the generation of generic radio frequency interference (RFI) test vectors at any frequency